About Himaya Haven

 Razia Tariq Hadait MBE

-Razia Hadait is the Founder and Managing Director of Himaya Haven CIC (HHCIC).
+Razia Hadait is the Founder and CEO of Himaya Haven CIC (HHCIC).

 Tahmeena Suhail is a Director of Himaya Haven CIC (HHCIC).

 Zobia Hadait is a Director/Secretary of Himaya Haven CIC (HHCIC).

 Selina Baig is a Director of Himaya Haven CIC (HHCIC).